 1999 Artistas de los Altos Mirandinos (Artists of the Altos de Miranda).
 Edificio Sede Alcaldía de Baruta.
 Caracas, Venezuela.

 1998 7X3 sobre papel (7 X 3 on Paper).
 La Galería del Sacro.
 Museo Sacro.
 Caracas, Venezuela.

 1997 VII Salón Municipal de Arte (VII Municipal Art Show).
 San Antonio de los Altos.
 Miranda, Venezuela.

 1995 Galería Las Américas, San Antonio de los Altos.
 Miranda, Venezuela.

 1985-87 Instituto de Arte Federico Brandt.
 Caracas, Venezuela.

-The work of Carolina Otero is represented in private and public collections in the United States, Canada, France, Norway, England, Australia Colombia and Venezuela.
-Reviews, interviews and others have been published in mainstream newspapers and magazines in Venezuela, Norway and in the United States.
+The work of Carolina Otero is represented in private and public collections in the United States, Canada, France, Norway, England, Australia, Colombia, and Venezuela.
+Reviews, interviews, and others have been published in mainstream newspapers and magazines in Venezuela, Norway, and the United States.
 Carolina illustrated the children’s book Las Historias de Miguel Vicente Pata Caliente, written by renowned Venezuelan author Orlando Araujo, and published in the 1970s.